Joanne-Tree/DaysUntilCalculator/README.md

 # DaysUntilCalculator
+This project will tell you how many days are left between today and Christmas Day, New Years Eve, and Valentines Day.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can install:

+### 'npm install'

+Installs Node Package Manager.

+You can also run:

 ### `npm run start`